-Price: ( 2 days and 1 night )
+Price: ( 2 Days )

-Amarbayasgalant Monastery is one of the three largest Buddhist centres in Mongolia and is located in the Iven Valley near the Selenge River, at the foot of Mount Büren-Khaan in Baruunbüren sum of Selenge Province in northern Mongolia.
-The monastery was established and funded by order of Manchu emperor Kang XI or to serve as a final resting place for Zanabazar, the first spiritual head of Tibetan Buddhism for Tibetan Buddhism in Outer Mongolia.
-Construction took place between 1727 and 1736 and Zanabazar's remains were transferred to a newly created temple in 1788.
-Amarbayasgalant was one of the very few monasteries to have partly escaped the destruction during the Stalinist purges of 1937, after which only the buildings of the central section remained the monastery's artefacts were luted or hidden until more fortunate times.
-Restoration work in Amarbayasgalant began in 1988 with funds provided by UNESCO and some of the new artefacts were commissioned in India.
+The Amarbayasgalant Monastery is one of the three largest Buddhist centers in Mongolia.
+It is nestled at the foot of Mount Buren-Khaan near the Iven Valley in Baruunburen.
+The monastery was founded by Manchu emperor Kang XI and designed to serve as the final resting place of Zanabazar, the first spiritual head of Tibetan Buddhism.
+Initial construction began in 1727 and ended in 1736.
+Sadly, Zanabazar's remains were transferred to another temple in 1788.
+The Amarbayasgalant Monastery was one of the few monasteries to partially escape destruction during the Stalinist purges of 1937.
+Even after this time, the buildings of the central section remained, but the monastery's artifacts were luted or hidden.
+With funds provided by UNESCO, the Amarbayasgalant Monastery began restoration in 1988, and some of its artifacts were commissioned in India.

 We will leave Ulaanbaatar at 9:00 am and drive to Darkhan, the capital city of the Darkhan Uul province.
 We will stop briefly in Darkhan to eat lunch and visit some local attractions.
 From Darkhan we drive west to reach the Iven Valley and the Amarbaysgalant Monastery by the afternoon.
 We will visit the Amarbaysgalant Monastery and eat dinner.
 We will spend a night in the ger camp of a local family.